Home > Blogs > What Is a Right to Rent Share Code? How to Get & Check It Online

 Timeframes and Penalties for Non-Compliance

 Landlords must verify tenants’ right to rent status.
-The Right to Rent check should be carried out before finalizing or signing the tenancy agreement.
+The Right to Rent check should be carried out before finalising or signing the tenancy agreement.
 There is a time limit for the resident to provide the rent share code after generation within 90 days.

 The property owners need to ensure that renters are legally eligible to live in the UK.
 If they do not follow a legal Right to Rent share code, a penalty of up to £20,000 for each tenant.
 They must remember to check the expiry date of the tenant’s legal Right to Rent.
 Otherwise, in this negligence, they can face serious punishment, like criminal charges as well as imprisonment.